Bun

 View canary build

-Note — To switch back to a stable release from canary, run bun upgrade again with no flags.
+Note — To switch back to a stable release from canary, run bun upgrade --stable.

 Uninstall